mdn/content/files/en-us/web/javascript/reference/trailing_commas/index.md

 **Trailing commas** (sometimes called "final commas") can be useful when adding new elements, parameters, or properties to JavaScript code.
 If you want to add a new property, you can add a new line without modifying the previously last line if that line already uses a trailing comma.
 This makes version-control diffs cleaner and editing code might be less troublesome.

 JavaScript has allowed trailing commas in array literals since the beginning.
-Trailing commas are then gradually allowed in object literals, function parameters, named imports, named exports, and more.
+Trailing commas are now also allowed in object literals, function parameters, named imports, named exports, and more.

 [JSON](/en-US/docs/Glossary/JSON), however, disallows all trailing commas.